 Still, we don’t suggest relying on crowdfunding campaigns, as many crowdfunding websites are becoming crowded with eager entrepreneurs.
 To stand out, you must create a compelling pitch and offer intriguing products or services in exchange.
 The more innovative you are, the greater your chances of securing funding will be.

-Apply for a Business Credit Card
+5. Apply for a Business Credit Card

-There are a wide variety of small business credit cards available, and there are options available to business owners with bad credit
+There are a wide variety of small business credit cards available, including options available to business owners with bad credit

-Improve Your Credit, Then Reapply
+6. Improve Your Credit, Then Reapply

 If you’ve pursued the options above but have still been unable to secure financing, you should try to improve your credit score.
 By boosting your credit score, you could increase your chances of approval if you want to re-apply for a business loan.

 Next, strive to pay off your debt, and pay future bills on-time.
 Although this can be tough, it will help you receive a better score.
 To help you create good habits, we suggest turning on auto-pay for electronic bills or signing up for a financial management app that reminds you of upcoming due dates.

 From there, you should use credit frequently, always repaying it on time.
 This will benefit your “track record.”
 The more payments you make on time, the better your credit will be!

-Unfortunately, many business owners that have low scores struggle to secure loans because of low credit scores.
+Unfortunately, many business owners struggle to secure loans because of low credit scores.
 It’s important to address the underlying issues and to improve your credit score.
 Still, if you need financing immediately, there are programs available to those with low credit scores.
-We suggest considering all your options, so that you can receive the business loan you need to succeed!
+We suggest considering all your options, so that you can receive the bad credit business loan